Stefan Sagmeister Takes a Yearlong Sabbatical Every Seven Years (and Thinks You Should, Too)

 SB: Glad you could be here.

 This interview was recorded in The Slowdown’s New York City studio on Feb.
 14, 2019.
-The transcript has been edited and slightly condensed for clarity.
+The transcript has been slightly condensed and edited for clarity.
+This episode was produced by our director of strategy and operations, Emily Queen, and sound engineer Pat McCusker.